 - Signaling equipment

 Tools enhance your chance of altering the environment around you.
 When in an emergency situation, this can mean saving a life.
 Multitools have become a popular way of carrying a compact, multi-function assistance tool outdoors.
 You can decide to choose a multitool that includes everything from knives to pliers, or you can decide to carry separate tools.
+If you’re camping in a mountainous area, you may want to get some mountaineering tools, as well.

 Multitools often feature large blades of varying texture, pliers and bottle openers.
 Other tools try to include as many features as possible.
 Popular tools include features that enhance usability, like safety controls.
 Finding multitools is easy with a quick search online or by going to your local camping store.